speakeasy-sdks/recipe-book/README.md

 ## `x-speakeasy` Extensions

-Speakeast extensions provide fine-tuned control over the SDK, enabling modification to behaviors like retries, pagination, error handling, and other advanced SDK features.
+Speakeasy extensions provide fine-tuned control over the SDK, enabling modification to behaviors like retries, pagination, error handling, and other advanced SDK features.

 - [Use `x-speakeasy-name-override` to rename an operation in the OpenAPI Spec.](https://github.com/speakeasy-sdks/recipe-book/blob/main/RecipeOpenAPISpec.yaml#L33)
 - [Use `x-speakeasy-enums` to add enums to an operation in the OpenAPI Spec.](https://github.com/speakeasy-sdks/recipe-book/blob/main/RecipeOpenAPISpec.yaml#L137-L145)